 The first rail development authorized in Florida was the Tallahassee–St. Marks line, chartered in 1834.
 The first train to operate, however, was the Lake Wimico line that connected the boomtown of St. Joseph to the Apalachicola River in 1836.

 The Tallahassee–St. Marks train, which was initially mule–drawn, connected the highly productive cotton fields of Leon and Jefferson counties with the port city of St. Marks.
-These early efforts only hinted at the profound impact that railroads, passenger lines, and freight trains would have on Florida's history.

 Image number: PC2030